SMS Tengku Muhammad Faris Petra

 Sekolah Menengah Sains Tengku Muhammad Faris Petra (Tengku Muhammad Faris Petra Science Secondary School; abbreviated SMSTMFP; previously known as Sekolah Menengah Sains Kelantan (1973–1986) and Sekolah Menengah Tengku Muhammad Faris Petra (1986–1995)) is a premier government-funded secondary boarding school (Sekolah Berasrama Penuh) in Pengkalan Chepa in the state of Kelantan, Malaysia, for selected students aged thirteen to seventeen.
 Its students bear the name Farisian.
 The school is named after Tengku Muhammad Faris Petra, Kelantanese prince (later become Sultan of Kelantan).

 Established in 1973 under the Second Malaysia Plan in accordance of Malaysian New Economic Policy, the school is located about 9 km northeast of the state capital, Kota Bharu and about 1.5 km southeast of the Sultan Ismail Petra Airport.
 In 2011, the school was awarded with the Sekolah Berprestasi Tinggi or High Performance School title, a title awarded to schools in Malaysia that have met stringent criteria including academic achievement, strength of alumni, international recognition, network and linkages.
 In the 2011 PMR examination, the school produced 112 students with straight A's out of 148 (75.68%) with GPS of 1.05 and become the best in Kelantan.

 Faris Petra focuses predominantly on natural and pure science subjects such as Biology, Chemistry and Physics.
 However, a range of additional subjects are offered for interested students including Principles of Accounting and Visual Arts in SPM.
 Other than science, it is mandatory to each student to learn a third language from the choice of Arabic, French, Mandarin or Japanese.
 Students are allowed to take more than one extra language.

-In the non-academic field, the school declared its niche areas in hockey, golf, traditional Malay musical orchestra.
-The school also produced a number of athletes competing in track and fields at state, national and international level.